WooCommerce vs Shopify (2024) — Which One Is Best?

 Customizing your store using Divi

 With WooCommerce, you have a level of freedom to customize your store that hosted platforms such as Shopify simply can’t match.
 Finding WooCommerce-centric plugins in SEO, marketing, order management, and more are freely available.
 As an example, you can use a plugin like WooCommerce Simple Auctions to turn your WooCommerce store into your very own eBay store.
+Or, if you’re looking to utilize an omnichannel marketing approach, plugins like Omnisend will integrate with a WooCommerce store seamlessly, syncing all the store information needed to make marketing relevant and personalized in various channels.
 You can even alter your site’s foundational code (or hire a developer to do so for you).

 The trade-off for that freedom is that you’re always learning something new about how to use WordPress and WooCommerce.
 If that sounds like a good deal to you, then WooCommerce’s customizability is its primary selling point.